fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025.md

 ## Pre-Check: Running in a VM
 Before getting into the full distro hopping experience, I spent a few days running each OS in a VM to get a feel for the desktop environment and see if there are any obvious deal breaker issues.
 I mostly just looked through the desktop environment settings a bit, checking out what graphical package manager it uses, and generally getting a first impression of the OS.

 I'm only going to record notes here for distros that stand out in some way or that outright fail, so I can document *why* they failed rather than just cross them off the list and move on.
-I also be skipped Linux Mint, Fedora Workstation, and Tuxedo OS, as I feel I have a solid enough understanding of them from my daily use of Mint and my [2024 attempt at distro hoping](/software/linux/distro-hopping-2024.md) to say that they are worth checking out for the full month.
+I also be skipped Linux Mint, Fedora Workstation, and Tuxedo OS, as I feel I have a solid enough understanding of them from my daily use of Mint and a previous attempt at distro hopping (failed due to USB signal issues and a faulty SSD) to say that they are worth checking out for the full month.

 ### VM Test Results
 Overall, the results aren't too surprising.
 No Arch based distros survived.
 Mostly looking at GNOME and KDE for the desktop environment.
 The biggest limitation seems to be my goal of using a distro I can recommend to non-technical users.
 Kind of disappointing that's what it is rather than my own use case, but I don't really want to abandon that objective until Linux is more relevant as a competitor to Windows and Mac OS in the desktop space.